pskowronek/epaper-clock-and-more/README.md

 ## License

 Since this project is a fork, the original licenses still apply.
-The modifications and enhancements are being done under Apache 2 license.
+The modifications and enhancements are being done under Apache 2 license and MIT (dual licence).

 ## Authors